KronosTheLate/CircuitComponentRounding.jl/README.md

 From [wikipedia](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers):
 The E series is a system of preferred numbers (also called preferred values) derived for use in electronic components.
 It consists of the E3, E6, E12, E24, E48, E96 and E192 series, where the number after the 'E' designates the quantity of value "steps" in each series.
 Although it is theoretically possible to produce components of any value, in practice the need for inventory simplification has led the industry to settle on the E series for resistors, capacitors, inductors, and zener diodes.
 Other types of electrical components are either specified by the Renard series (for example fuses) or are defined in relevant product standards (for example IEC 60228 for wires).

 This package exports a function `roundE`, which rounds it's input to the specified E series.
+The function rounds to the values found in the [wikipedia list](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers#Lists) of E-series values.

-The use case is this:
+# The use case
 You use theory and math to calculate a set of components to be used in some circuit, e.g. a control system.
-But the components available will only have certain values, and are unlikely to match your calculations.
-So the system that you can build is different that your simulations of it!
-Simply pass the calculated values to the `roundE` function, specifying the E-series you have available, to get the component values that will actually be used in the physical setup.
+But producers only manufacture components at certain values, which are unlikely to match your calculations.
+This creates two problems:
+1) Your calculated components are nowhere to be found in the component-shelf.
+You then need to figure out what is the best alternative.
+2) If you simulate the system with your calculated values, it will use different parameters than your physical system.

+To remedy the situation, simply round your calculated values with the `roundE` function.
+The returned values can be directly plugged into your simulation, and the output can be formatted to match the labels in the component-storage.

+## But what series should I round to?
 If you are not sure which series is available to you, use the function `series_values(ser)`.
 This returns all the values in the given series `ser`.
 Look for a series that matches the values in your component-storage.

-# Examples
+## Examples
 Checking the values in the E3 series:
 ```julia-repl
 julia> series_values(3)